Clebiez/cypress-maildev/README.md

 cy.maildevHealthcheck()
 ```

-## Tests

-Don't forget to start maildev.
-You can use the little node script inside the `tests` folder in order to send multiple mails inside your maildev instance.

-Before starting e2e tests, we will execute `fillEmail.js` script automatically in order to add a some default emails for testing our commands.

-You can now run at the root `make test`.

-> You can also mount and execute commands with the docker-compose.yml. `make build`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.